The Recovery Problem High Performers Don’t Talk About

 How Dr. Ceruto Approaches Resilience

-Dr. Ceruto's methodology begins with a distinction that most approaches fail to make: separating stress tolerance from genuine resilience.
-Many high-performing individuals have developed exceptional capacity to function under pressure.
+Dr. Ceruto’s methodology begins with a distinction that most approaches fail to make: separating stress tolerance from genuine resilience.
+Many high-performing individuals have exceptional capacity to function under pressure.
 Fewer have the neural architecture for rapid, complete recovery after the pressure subsides.
 These are different brain systems, and strengthening one does not automatically strengthen the other.

 What to Expect

-Progress is tracked against defined markers — both behavioral and neurological.
+The process begins with a Strategy Call — a focused strategy conversation assessing both behavioral and neurological dimensions.
 The goal is not a subjective feeling of increased toughness but a measurable shift in how the brain processes and recovers from adversity.
 Each engagement is individualized, with milestones calibrated to the complexity of the presenting pattern and the professional demands the client faces.

 References

 Alan P.L.
 Tai, Mei-Kei Leung, Xiujuan Geng, Way K.W.
 Lau.
-Resting-State fMRI Correlates of Psychological Resilience: Systematic Review of 19 Studies in Healthy Individuals.
-Frontiers in Behavioral Neuroscience. https://doi.org/10.3389/fnbeh.2023.1175064
+Resting-State Neural Correlates of Psychological Resilience: Systematic Review of 19 Studies in Healthy Individuals. *Frontiers in Behavioral Neuroscience*. [https://doi.org/10.3389/fnbeh.2023.1175064](https://doi.org/10.3389/fnbeh.2023.1175064)

 Hyun-Ju Kim, Minji Bang, Chongwon Pae, Sang-Hyuk Lee.
 Multimodal Structural Neural Correlates of Dispositional Resilience in Healthy Individuals. *Scientific Reports*. [https://doi.org/10.1038/s41598-024-60619-0](https://doi.org/10.1038/s41598-024-60619-0)